ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-1.md

 ## Before you begin
 Before you begin the implementation, install Visual Studio 2022 with the following workloads:
-1. .NET Multi-platform App UI development,
+1. .NET Multi-platform App UI development
-2. Universal Windows Platform development.
+2. Universal Windows Platform development

 ## Create the project
-Open Visual Studio, and then click 'Create a new project'.
+Open Visual Studio and click 'Create a new project'.

 ![fig1](Figures/01.png)

-In the next window, search for for the 'Mobile App (Xamarin.Forms)' template.
+In the next window, search for the 'Mobile App (Xamarin.Forms)' template.

 ![fig2](Figures/02.png)

 This will open the 'Configure your new project' view, in which you should configure the project as follows (refer to the figure below):

-1. Project name: **Arm64.MobileApp.XamarinForms**.
+1. Project name: **Arm64.MobileApp.XamarinForms**
-2. Location: Select the project location on your drive (example: **C:\Users\db\source\repos**).
+2. Location: Select the project location on your drive (example: **C:\Users\db\source\repos**)
-3. Check the option **Place solution and project in the same directory**.
+3. Check the option **Place solution and project in the same directory**
-4. Click the **Create** button.
+4. Click the **Create** button

 ![fig3](Figures/03.png)

 In the last step, 'New Mobile App', choose the **Blank** option in the 'Select a template for your app' list.
-Then, check Android, iOS and Windows (UWP) under the 'I plan to develop for:'.
-Finally click the **Create** button.
+Then, check the Android, iOS and Windows (UWP) boxes under the 'I plan to develop for:'.
+Finally, click the **Create** button.

 ![fig4](Figures/04.png)

 The project creation process may take a few moments.
 During this process, you might be prompted to enable Developer Mode for Windows.
-If so, follow the instructions shown there to enable Developer Mode:
+If so, follow the instructions shown to enable Developer Mode:

 ![fig5](Figures/05.png)